subatomicdev/binance-futures-cpp/README.md

 ```

 ### Rest Functions
-The Rest calls are synchronous, returning an appropriate object, e.g.:
+Most of the Rest calls are synchronous, returning an appropriate object, e.g.:

 ```cpp
 AllOrdersResult allOrders(map<string, string>&& query)
 ```

-Most/all of the Rest functions expect an rvalue because query strings are built by moving key/values rather than copying.
+There are some which have an asynchronous version, such as ```cpp newOrderAsync()```.

 ## Examples